 When it comes to the ideal product manager resume, do yourself a favor and REMOVE your biography and summary from the top.
 No one will read it.
 Hiring Managers are interested in getting to the heart of the information FAST.

-When it comes to hard skills, think things you do with your hands or items, you physically go out and hustle to GET DONE.
-Here are some excellent examples to get you started:
+When it comes to hard skills think of things you do with your hands or things you physically go out and hustle to get done.
+Here are some good examples to get you started:

 - Managed mobile product development in a fast-paced, Agile environment, working closely with developers and stakeholders to ensure successful product and feature launches

 - Prioritized backlog with ready-to-go feature requirements so that developers are never blocked